ahmadykhan555/data-structures-and-algorithms/Readings/problemSolving.md

 They way this approach works is that we make use of objects and somehow manipulate them to figure out patterns between a number of inputs and use this methodology (fine tune it) to solve the problem at hand.

-Lets see how we can apply this approach to solve a common `Anagram` problem
+Lets see how we can apply this approach to solve a common `Anagram` problem [Code Reference](https://github.com/ahmadykhan555/data-structures-and-algorithms/blob/master/Code/frequencyCounter.ts)

 ```javascript
 const isAnagram = (str1 = "", str2 = "") => {